Dechode/Godot-Advanced-Vehicle/README.md

 Custom rigidbody car controller with raycast suspension for the Godot game engine.
 This one is a bit more realistic than the built-in vehiclebody with wheelcolliders.
 Also easy to extend to be even more on the simulation side of vehicle controllers.

+As of January 6th 2022 all 3 tire models now use combined slip!

 Features:
 - 3 different tire models to choose from: simple pacejka model, brush tire model and one using godot curves.
 - Fuel consumption using BSFC